On The Heine-Borel Property and Minimum Enclosing Balls: Hilbert Radius Minimum Enclosing Ball

-\begin{proof} This follows from Theorem~2.1 in \cite{beardon1999klein} where they show that the Hilbert and Euclidean metrics induce the same topology on bounded convex domains in $\RE^n$. \end{proof}

-Since every Hilbert metric space satisfies the minimum ball property, we know by Theorem~\ref{thrm:MetricSpaceLP} the minimum radius enclosing ball problem is LP type in a Hilbert metric.
-By Proposition~\ref{prop:WelltoLexOrder} the well order $\preceq$ on $\mathbf{X}$ can be replaced with the lexicographical usual total order $\le$ from $\RE^k$.
+We have shown in Corollary \ref{cor:problem_is_LP_allmetrics} that the minimum radius enclosing ball problem is LP-type in a Hilbert metric, so we will now focus on how to implement the LP algorithm.
+By Proposition \ref{prop:WelltoLexOrder} the well-order $\preceq$ on $\mathbf{X}$ can be replaced with the lexicographical usual total order $\le$ from $\RE^k$.
 This is useful as we can comprehend and compute using the lexicographic total order.

-Running an LP algorithm on an LP-type problem requires the solving of two primitive operations \cite{matouvsek1992subexponential}.
+Running an LP algorithm on an LP-type problem requires solving two primitive operations \cite{matouvsek1992subexponential}.
 These are the \textbf{violation test} (given a basis $B\subset S$ and element $x\in S$, whether $f(B)=f(B\cup \{x\})$) and \textbf{basis computations} (how to find a basis of $B\cup \{x\}$).
 Instead of a well-order, we will let $\delta$ be the lexicographic order $\RE^2$ for the Hilbert convex polygons.
 We need the two following supporting lemmas:

 \begin{lemma} The combinatorial dimension for minimum Hilbert radius balls is 3. \end{lemma}